Brian Dooreck MD

 March is National Colorectal Cancer Awareness Month

-You will be seeing much more in the media and from me in March about colorectal cancer.
+In March, you will see much more about colorectal cancer in the media and from me.
 President Bill Clinton dedicated March as National Colon Cancer Awareness Month in 2000.

 Never Too Young

-Cancer doesn’t care how old you are and colorectal cancer awareness is no longer just for people over 50.
+Cancer doesn’t care how old you are; colorectal cancer awareness is no longer just for people over 50.

 Here is a great campaign to educate you.